djohns222/sql-challenge-/README.md

 # sql-challenge

-Challenge broken up into three files:
+Challenge broken up into three files within EmployeeSQL:

 The first is the ERD JPG providing a visual representation of relationships between each of our excel tables of data The second file is our exported code from our ERD.
 This file contains a detailed outline of our primary and foreign keys for each table, data types, and instructions to create specific tables and columns.